 Aberdeen used to be known as the Town in the Frog Pond.
 This is because it was prone to periodic flooding, which made it difficult for the new and budding city during its earliest years.
 Although there was little danger to the inhabitants of the town itself, the same could not be said for their newly constructed homes and stores along Main Street.
-This flooding caused water to fill every basement, which could takes or weeks to remove with only a single steam-powered pump to share.
+This flooding caused water to fill every basement, which could take weeks to remove with only a single steam-powered pump to share.
 Since the heavy rains would return often, it made it difficult to stay dry!

-It wasn’t until the 1880s that a ditch system was created to help combat the heavy rains and the “Frog Pond”.
-It took several attempts and modifications to perfect this infrastructure, but, eventually, Aberdeen has both a way to prevent flooding as well as its first water supply.
-The author of The Wizard of Oz, L. Frank Baum, lived here briefly at the end of the century.
+It wasn’t until the 1880s that a ditch system was created to help combat the heavy rains and the “Frog Pond.”
+It took several attempts and modifications to perfect this infrastructure, but eventually, Aberdeen has both a way to prevent flooding as well as its first water supply.
+The author of The Wizard of Oz, L. Frank Baum lived here briefly at the end of the century.

 Coldest Temperature Recorded in South Dakota

 Although Aberdeen is the coldest place in South Dakota, it’s not home to the coldest temperature ever recorded in this state.
 Instead, you can find that by looking no further than McIntosh.
-McIntosh is located right on the northern border of the state, and its known for extreme temperatures.
+McIntosh is located right on the northern border of the state, and it’s known for extreme temperatures.